 - 1. Students must have presented at the Graduate Research Seminar, or at an agreed equivalent to qualify for confirmation of status. - 2.
-Student and supervisor to agree on assessors and supervisor to informally invite them - Students to fill in the Appointment of Assessors form (Anthro.01) and their GSO14 form in conjunction with their supervisor - 4.
+Student and supervisor to agree on assessors and supervisor to informally invite them\ - 3.
+Students to fill in the GSO14 SSD form in conjunction with their supervisor - 4.
 DGS to approve the assessors - 5.
 GCA to formally invite assessors - 6.
 GCA to confirm assessors with student and supervisor(s) - 7.
-Student to submit work and GSO14 form to the assessors directly, copying in the GCA - 8.
-Student and assessors to set up meeting time jointly and inform the GCA - 9.
-Assessors to send report to GCA after meeting (reminded by GCA if not done within 2 weeks) - GCA to obtain DGS approval and send to Social Sciences Division (SSD) to process the milestone
+Student to submit work and GSO14 SSD form to the assessors directly, copying in the GCA - 8.
+The GSO14 SSD form will only be signed by DGS after the interview - 9.
+Student and assessors to set up meeting time jointly and inform the GCA - 10.
+Assessors to send report to GCA after meeting (reminded by GCA if not done within 2 weeks) - 11.
+GCA to obtain DGS approval and send to Social Sciences Division (SSD) to process the milestone

-Please consider who will be appointed as the internal examiner for the final viva as some members of staff to not wish to do both.
+\Please consider who will be appointed as the internal examiner for the final viva as some members of staff to not wish to do both.